json-schema-language/json-schema-language-rust/README.md

     // checks.
     let demo_schema = Schema::from_serde(demo_schema).unwrap();

-    // A registry is a bundle of schemas that can cross-reference one
-    // another.
-When you add a SerdeSchema to a Registry, the Registry will
-    // return the URIs of all schemas still missing from the Registry. let mut registry = Registry::new();
-    let missing_uris = registry.register(demo_schema)?;

-    // Our schema doesn't use references, so we're not expecting any
-    // dangling references to other schemas.
-    assert!(missing_uris.is_empty());

-    // Once you've registered all your schemas, you can efficiently begin
+    // Validator can quickly check if an instance satisfies some schema.
+    // With the new_with_config constructor, you can configure how many
+    // errors to return, and how to handle the possibility of a
+    // circularly-defined schema.
-    // processing as many inputs as desired. let validator = Validator::new(&registry);
+    let validator = Validator::new();
     let input_ok = json!({
         "name": "John Doe",
         "age": 43,